 Communities that have passed mandatory spay-and-neuter legislation have reported a significant reduction in the number of animals who are taken to shelters and subsequently euthanised.

 What You Can Do

-Each of us can help work towards the day when there will be a loving, permanent home for every animal by spaying or neutering our animal companions and by always adopting and never buying animals from pet stores or breeders.
+Each of us can help work towards a day when every animal can have a loving, permanent home by having our animal companions spayed or neutered and by always adopting animals, never buying them from pet shops or breeders.
 And encourage everyone you know to do the same!
 It’s also important to consider whether we’re prepared to take on the lifelong commitment of caring for an animal before adding a new member to the family.